Common Issues and Troubleshooting

 Solution: Install Infomap support:

-Or use alternative community detection methods:
+Or use alternative community detection methods if you cannot install the extra:

 from py3plex.algorithms.community_detection import community_louvain